telerik/ajax-docs/controls/autocompletebox/data-binding/binding-to-datatable,-dataset,-or-dataview.md

 ---
 title: Binding to DataTable, DataSet, or DataView
-page_title: Binding to DataTable, DataSet, or DataView | RadAutoCompleteBox for ASP.NET AJAX Documentation
+page_title: Binding to DataTable, DataSet, or DataView - RadAutoCompleteBox
-description: Binding to DataTable, DataSet, or DataView
+description: Check our Web Forms article about Binding to DataTable, DataSet, or DataView.
 slug: autocompletebox/data-binding/binding-to-datatable,-dataset,-or-dataview
 tags: binding,to,datatable,,dataset,,or,dataview
 published: True